-Jewish tradition, however, places King Ahasuerus between Cyrus and Darius.
+Cyrus the Great was the first Persian king to control Babylon.
+In the first year of his reign he made a famous decree, granting permission for the Jews to return to Yerushalayim and rebuild their Temple (Ezra 1:1-3).
+Unfortunately, not many heeded the call.
+Though construction of the Beit Hamikdash begins soon after this first, small, wave of exiles return, it is quickly halted.
+It is not until the second year of King Darius’s reign that construction of the Temple resumes, and it is finally completed in Darius’s sixth year.
+Jewish tradition places King Ahasuerus between Cyrus and Darius.
 The Sages even suggest that Darius was the son of Ahasuerus and Esther.
-In their opinion, the story of Esther takes place after the Cyrus declaration but before the reconstruction of the Temple.
-In that case, the Jews of the story are the ones who disregard the decree of Cyrus and chose to remain in exile rather than returning to the Land of Israel and participate in the reconstruction of the Temple and Jerusalem.
+In their opinion, the story of Esther takes place after the Cyrus declaration, but before the reconstruction of the Beit Hamikdash and so the Jews of the story are the very ones who disregard the decree of Cyrus and choose to remain in exile rather than returning to Eretz Yisrael to participate in the reconstruction of the Temple and Yerushalayim.